mehialiabadi/ElepticCurve/README.md

  An uncomplicated answer is that computation over the real numbers are slow and inaccurate due to round-off error.
 Cryptographic applications require fast and precise arithmetic; therefor elliptic curve groups over the finite field is used in practice.

- As it is known, new dicerete points on the EC can be created by point addition, point doubling and scalar muliplication.
+ As it is known, new dicerete points on the EC can be created by point addition, point doubling and scalar muliplication and form an abelian group; thus, it is expected that meet abelian properties described as follows:

-As it is known that an EC on the finite feild generates an  abelian Group.
+ \begin{itemize}
+ \item Identity
+ \item Inversion
+ \item Point addition
+ \item
+ \end{itemize}

   Addition : if R and Q are two points on curve, we can uniquely compute R+Q.